jonathan-laurent/AlphaZero.jl/redesign/README.md

 Yet, it is possible to reproduce the exact results, by launching a julia REPL, running the code once to trigger JIT compilation (just for a few iterations), and then running the code again in the same REPL.

+Note: The time logged in the plots includes only the training time (data generation and Neural Network training).
+In reality, when running the code, it will take a bit longer to execute, due to the time needed to run the evaluation functions, which depending on the benchmark, may not be negligible (e.g. pitting AlphaZero with 600 MCTS simulations against a minimax agent -- this will be slow).
+To minimize the time spent on evaluation, the user can reduce the number of evaluations that take place by setting the `eval_freq` parameter of `TrainConfig` to a high value.

 ## Future Work